Thirteentj/acad-homepage.github.io/_pages/about.md

 I am a Master student from [Tongji University](https://www.tongji.edu.cn/).
 I am working in the [TOPS Lab](https://tops.tongji.edu.cn/), and supervised by Professor [Jian Sun](https://tops.tongji.edu.cn/info/1031/1187.htm) and [Peng Hang](https://tops.tongji.edu.cn/info/1031/1383.htm).

-My research interests include autonomous vehicle (AV), decision-making, reinforcement learning(RL), and intelligent transportation system (ITS).
-And my research vision is to build a safer, more generalized, and more socially compatible autonomous system.
+My research interests include autonomous vehicle, social decision-making, game theory, reinforcement learning and foundation models.
+And my research vision is to build a safer, more generalized, and socially compatible autonomous system.

 I am currently seeking a Ph.D. position in a relevant field and anticipate starting my studies in the fall of 2025.